nvmoyar/datascience_notebooks/README.md

 ## Descriptive Statistics with Python

 The purpose of this repo is to introduce some simple tasks about data manipulation and visualizations, with Python and its libraries and packages Numpy, Pandas, MatPlotlib and Scikit-Learn.
 All these Jupyter Notebooks are taken as notes from [Datacamp's Data Analyst track](https://www.datacamp.com/tracks/data-analyst-with-python) exercises.
 During my journey through Udacity Deep Learning and Artificial Intelligence Engineer Nanodegrees, I found that besides struggling with neural architectures, tuning, statistical models, calculus and algebra needed to understand in order to build and train any model, I needed to be fluent manipulating data since data pre-process is usually needed before feeding your model.
 These notebooks are not an attempt at teaching Data Analysis to anyone.
 These notebooks just cover some routinary tasks in Python.
+Each notebook is named after its Datacamp's analogous course.

 [DataCamp](https://www.datacamp.com) is a time flexible, online data science learning platform offering tutorials and courses in data science.
 Students can master data analysis from the comfort of their browser, at their own pace, and tailored to their needs and expertise.
 These Data Analyst courses are also available in R. The learning experience is really fast since you do not need to install anything and from the very beginning, you are encouraged to focus only in coding and learn to code, thus, your goal.